RossMcMillan92/ITCSS-Sass-Structure/README.md

   // compiled css
   .list-hor, .breadcrumbs {/*...*/}
   ```
   We now have unrelated rules scattered across the compiled css file which has broken the IT structure, as we now have a component class mixed in with an object class.
-While this won't be an issue 95% of the time, a complex piece of code may cause unexpected issues elsewhere.
+While this won't be an issue 90% of the time, a complex piece of code may cause unexpected issues elsewhere.

 2. Extending a class with nested rules can create lots of unnecessary code. ![poorly compiled css](https://pbs.twimg.com/media/B8mlqv_CUAAi7Qg.png:large) Nesting in general should be avoided as much as possible, but if it is necessary, **never** extend it to another class.

 ##### Use mixins instead of @extend
-The thought of this scared me at first because it gives the illusion of waste, but it makes a lot of sense when explained.
-[Harry talks in depth about this here](http://csswizardry.com/2014/11/when-to-use-extend-when-to-use-a-mixin/#when-to-use-a-mixin) so I won't go into much detail.
+[Harry Roberts talks in depth about this here](http://csswizardry.com/2014/11/when-to-use-extend-when-to-use-a-mixin/#when-to-use-a-mixin) so I won't go into much detail.
 The take-home points are:
 - Less specificity issues like I mentioned above.
 - Gzip catches and compresses the 'wasted' code.
 - While the compiled code isn't DRY, the source code is, and that's what matters.